 The next narrow escape was the devastating Malibu fire of 1993.
 Anxious staffers loaded our bulky desktop computers (there were no laptops as yet) into their cars and drove them to safe places, then watched TV reports showing the hillside ablaze above Pacific Coast Highway right behind our office.
 As the flames drew ever closer, news teams were forced to leave the site and it was several days before anyone knew if the building had survived.

 The earthquake of January 1994 did little damage to our building, but floods resulting from decimated forests in the previous year’s fire closed Pacific Coast Highway for months, forcing Westside staffers to drive over Topanga Canyon and Saddle Peak just to get to their jobs every day.
 That’s true dedication!

-In 1999 the magazine was redesigned to a 10×12 format with a glossy cover, and in 2002 it was acquired by Dragonfly Media as part of a five-magazine chain.
+In 1999 our holistic magazine was redesigned to a 10×12 format with a glossy cover, and in 2002 it was acquired by Dragonfly Media as part of a five-magazine chain.
 Dragonfly’s strong editorial focus soon won the loyalty of long-time readers, as integrative health and sustainability coverage continued, augmented by increased emphasis on social responsibility and progressive politics.

 Just three years later, Conscious Enlightenment Media (CE) took ownership of four of the five Dragonfly publications and moved the office first to Sunset Boulevard, and then downtown.
-CE redesigned the magazine once again and shifted the focus to green lifestyle and yoga.
+CE redesigned the magazine once again and shifted the focus once again, to green lifestyle and yoga.

-Conscious lifestyle innovator Gaiam took over the four-magazine chain in 2008.
+Conscious-lifestyle innovator Gaiam took over the four-magazine chain in 2008.
 Quickly realizing it didn’t work for their business model, Gaiam published its last issues of the magazines the following April and shuttered all offices.